adonisjs/v6-docs/content/docs/fundamentals/extending_the_framework.md

 ## Macros and getters

 Macros and getters offer an API to add properties to the prototype of a class.
 You can think of them as Syntactic sugar for `Object.defineProperty`.
-Under the hood, we use [macroable](https://github.com/poppinss/macroable) package and you can refer its README for an in-depth technical explanation.
+Under the hood, we use [macroable](https://github.com/poppinss/macroable) package, and you can refer to its README for an in-depth technical explanation.

 Since macros and getters are added at runtime, you will have to inform TypeScript about the type information for the added property using [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html).